Juror Status and Reporting

 - Call the Jury Services Office 707-299-1150 for assistance

 - To request service postponement, disqualification, or excusal, please use the Self-Service Jury System.

 Reporting instructions are available after 4:00PM one business day prior to the summons date.

-When reporting for Jury service, please report to one of the following ADA accessible entrances:
+When reporting for Jury service, please report to 825 Brown St., there is an ADA accessible entrance available.

 Watch: Answering the Call for Jury Service (Video)

 The Napa Superior Court does not endorse or advocate for any of the organizations connected with the production of this video.
 The use of this video is solely for the limited purposes of educating the public about jury service.